Tom Byer: Television and media

-DVD / VHS
+DVD and VHS

-In 1999, Byer appeared in the VHS VIdeo Series, "Tomsan's Soccer Technics, Part 1 and Part 2.
+In 1999, Byer appeared in the VHS Video Series, "Tomsan's Soccer Technics, Part 1 and Part 2.
 This was produced by TV Tokyo, Shopro, JVC.

 In 2009 and 2010, Byer released "Tomsan's 1v1 Technics" and "Tomsan's Coaching A to Z" DVDs.

 Awards

 Over the past 20 years, Byer has been conducting events in more than 2,000 locations with a total of 500,000 children participating.

 To culminate his achievement, Adidas honored Byer with the Golden Boot award, which he accepted in France after the World Cup draw of 1998 for his contribution to youth soccer in Asia.
 Byer remains the only youth coach to have received this award.
 In 2012, the AFF football blog named Byer as one of the top 10 influential foreign footballers in Japan.